Frederick Ashton: Massine and Rambert

 Despite family disapproval (and at first in secret) Ashton pursued his ambition to dance professionally.
 He auditioned for Léonide Massine; at the unusually late age of twenty he was accepted as a pupil.
-After Massine left London, Ashton was taken on as a student by Marie Rambert.
+After Massine left London, Ashton was taken on as a student by Marie Rambert along with William Chappell who was to become a life-long friend and important influence.
 She encouraged him to try choreographing.
 His first attempt was in 1926 for a revue staged by Nigel Playfair and Rambert's husband Ashley Dukes.
 The Observer commented on "an engaging little ballet called A Tragedy of Fashion: or The Scarlet Scissors, which Mr. Eugene Goossens has set most suitably to music.
 Miss Marie Rambert, as an impudently vivacious mannequin, and Mr. Frederick Ashton as a distracted man modist, lead the dancing.
 It is as chic a trifle as Mr Playfair's modish establishment leads you to expect."
 The costumes and scenery were by Sophie Fedorovitch, who continued to work with Ashton for more than twenty years, and became, in his words, "not only my dearest friend but my greatest artistic collaborator and adviser".

 Rambert sought to widen her students' horizons, taking them to see London performances by the Diaghilev Ballet.
 They had a great influence on Ashton—most particularly Bronislava Nijinska's ballet Les biches.
 In 1930 Ashton created an innovative ballet, Capriol Suite, using Peter Warlock's 1926 suite of the same name.
 The music was based on 16th-century French music, and Ashton researched the dances of the earlier era, and created a period piece with "basse danse, pavane, tordion, and bransle—smoothly mixing robust masculine leaps with courtly duets."
 The following year Rambert founded the Ballet Club, forerunner of the Ballet Rambert, with Alicia Markova as prima ballerina and Ashton as the main choreographer and one of the leading dancers.

 Ashton's ballets of the early 1930s included La péri (1931), The Lady of Shalott (1931), Façade (1931), Foyer de danse (1932) and Les Masques (1933).
 He also contributed to West End revues and musicals, including The Cat and the Fiddle (1932) for C. B. Cochran, and Gay Hussar (1933), in which The Manchester Guardian singled out the "spirited and lovely choreography in the classic manner".